A general framework to test gravity using galaxy clusters III: Observable-mass scaling relations in $f(R)$ gravity: Background

-This result is in line with the self-similar model, since two haloes with the same dynamical mass (which we recall has also been computed within the same radius), $M^{\rm GR}=M_{\rm dyn}^{f(R)}=M_{\rm dyn}$, also have the same gravitational potential, $\phi=(GM_{\rm dyn})/R_{500}^{\rm eff}$.
+The physical origin of this result is the intrinsic relationship between the gravitational potential and the gas temperature (see above).
+Two haloes with the same dynamical mass $M_{\rm dyn}$ (which we recall has also been computed within the same radius $R_{500}^{\rm eff}$), would also have the same gravitational potential, $\phi=(GM_{\rm dyn})/R_{500}^{\rm eff}$, and are therefore expected to have the same temperature.
 The authors also found that, outside the core region, the gas density profiles of haloes in GR are enhanced by a factor $M^{f(R)}_{\rm dyn}/M^{f(R)}_{\rm true}$ with respect to haloes in $f(R)$ gravity which have the same dynamical mass.
 This is because the gas density profile follows the true density profile more closely than the effective density profile, which itself is a result of the fact that clusters form from very large regions in the Lagrangian space, so that the ratio between the baryonic and total masses within clusters resembles the cosmic mean, $\Omega_{\rm B}/\Omega_{\rm M}$ \citep{1993Natur.366..429W}, in which $\Omega_{\rm B}$ is the present-day baryonic density parameter.
 The extra forces in MG theories and feedbacks from galaxy formation can add further complications to this through their effects on the gas density profiles, especially in the inner regions; however, as we will show in the following paragraph, the good agreement between the GR and rescaled $f(R)$ gas density profiles still holds in the outer halo regions.

 We have replicated the procedure adopted by \citet{He:2015mva} using our full-physics and non-radiative simulations (for full details, see Sec.~\ref{sec:methods}).
 In Fig.~\ref{fig:profiles}, the stacked temperature and gas density profiles of haloes from mass bins $10^{13.7}M_{\odot}<M_{\rm dyn}(<R_{500}^{\rm eff})<10^{14.0}M_{\odot}$ and $10^{13.0}M_{\odot}<M_{\rm dyn}(<R_{500}^{\rm eff})<10^{13.3}M_{\odot}$ are shown in the first and second columns from the left, respectively.
 The radial range is shown up to the mean logarithm of $R_{500}^{\rm eff}$ (which is almost exactly the same for GR, F6 and F5).
 For the non-radiative temperature profiles, shown in the third row, it is clear that the F6 and F5 predictions agree very well with GR in the outer regions.
 There is also encouraging agreement for the full-physics data, although there is a small disparity between F5 and GR in the outer regions for the higher-mass bin.
 For the $f(R)$ gravity gas density profiles, the results both with and without the $M^{f(R)}_{\rm dyn}/M^{f(R)}_{\rm true}$ rescaling are shown.
 As was found by \citet{He:2015mva}, the rescaled $f(R)$ gravity profiles (shown by the dashed curves) agree very well with GR in the outer regions.
 Again, there is also promising agreement for the full-physics profiles.